 At the elementary level students do not receive letter grades for their assignments or their courses.
 The reason why students don’t receive grades is because it’s been my (Mr. Garner’s) observation (and study) that most children are not able to differentiate between their work being graded and their person being graded.
 For example, a 4th grader can get a C- on an assignment (where they are told the C- means below average), and unfortunately, many come to believe that they are below average, as a person.
 Or at least that they are below average when it comes to that particular subject matter.
 This is of course a misconception, but the labeling becomes difficult to compute for a mind that has yet to develop the cognitive capacity for making abstract connections.
 It’s for this reason that our elementary students do not receive letter grades.
 It helps our teachers to focus on meeting students where they are within a certain subject matter, and helps them to move forward at a pace relative to their capacity.

-So, in order to help our students experience grades in a healthy way we have to demystify and also neutralize the psycho-social power that the label has.
+In order to help our students experience grades in a healthy way we have to demystify and also neutralize the psycho-social power that the label has.
 We do this by walking students through how they should understand the grading process.

 Benchmark Assessment - The Alternative to Traditional Grading